Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 If your child isn’t ready for a phone yet, that doesn’t mean you’re behind.
 It actually means you have an opportunity.Is my child ready for a smartphone

-✔️ Start building digital readiness skills early.
-Teach emotional regulation, healthy tech boundaries, empathy, critical thinking, and how to stay safe online.
+✔️ Build digital readiness skills early.
+Focus on emotional regulation, healthy boundaries, empathy, critical thinking, and online safety.

 ✔️ Use shared devices together.
-Practice texting family members, looking things up, or using GPS while you’re sitting beside them and talking through it.
+Practice texting family members, looking things up, or using GPS while sitting beside them and talking it through.

 ✔️ Have the important conversations now.
 What’s okay to post?
-How should we respond to online drama?
+How should we handle online drama?
 What should they do if they see something scary or inappropriate?

-✔️ Hold the boundary.
-Saying “not yet” and following through with love, structure, and support is not about control.
-It’s about giving your child space to mature.
+✔️ Hold the boundary with intention.
+Saying “not yet” is not about control.
+It’s about creating space for maturity to develop.

 When the Pressure Feels Constant